oliverl-21/ansible-role-cisco-api/README.md

 - OpenVuln
 - EoX - future
 - Recommended Software - WiP
+  - requests done
+  - ToDo: generate output

 ## Current Tasks

 - get software version and OS-Type of a device
 - Query Cisco OpenVuln API for known vulnerabilities.
 - Parse json response for vulnerabilities and append to a report based on a Jinja2 template.
-- If errorCode for nun vulnerable version is thrown by Cisco API, append to report Device, current version and errorMessage
+- If errorCode for non vulnerable version is thrown by Cisco API, append to report Device, current version and errorMessage

 ## ToDo